aromanovich/carcade/docs/index.rst

 Welcome to Carcade's documentation!
 ===================================

 Carcade is the static site generator written in Python.
-Main features are:
+The main features are:

 * Jinja2 templates
 * Static assets management